Discrete Boltzmann multi-scale modeling of non-equilibrium multiphase flows: Abstract

 \section{Abstract}

-In the last decades kinetic theory provided a very valuable and powerful theoretical and computational framework to study the dynamic behaviour of a broad variety of complex flowing systems \citep{Succi2001Book,2018-Succi-Book,2013-Shuchang-Book,Xukun-Book}.
-Kinetic theory is based on Boltzmann's probability distribution function $f(\mathbf{r},\mathbf{v};t)$, describing the probability of finding a particle around position $\mathbf{r}$ at time $t$ with velocity $\mathbf{v}$.
-This is a very demanding task, as it involves the exploration of a $(6+1)$-dimensional phase-space; fortunately, in most instances, such exploration can be restricted to a low-dimensional linear manifold of phase-space, spanned by a suitable subset of low order kinetic moments of the Boltzmann distribution.
-The identification of the most suitable manifold is problem-specific.
-Universality of hydrodynamics dictates the choice of the lowest order moments, associated with mass, momentum and energy conservation, plus the momentum and heat flux tensor to account for dissipative effects.
-Moments above the aforementioned ones, on the other hand, must be selected according to the specific physics under inspection.
-In this paper, we formulate and validate a multi-scale discrete Boltzmann model (DBM) based on density functional kinetic theory for thermal multiphase flow systems, ranging from continuum to transition flow regime.
-Our procedure builds upon two main pillars: (i) the determination of the fewest kinetic moment relations, which are required by the description of significant thermo-hydrodynamic non-equilibrium (THNE) effects beyond the realm of continuum fluid mechanics, and (ii) the construction of appropriate discrete equilibrium distribution function recovering all the desired kinetic moments.
-It is found that the incorporation of appropriate additional higher-order thermodynamic kinetic moments considerably extends the DBM's capability of handling larger values of the liquid-vapor density ratio, curbing spurious currents, and ensuring mass, momentum, and energy conservation.
-Importantly, it is shown that the above capability strictly depends on the specific kinetic moments included in the non-equilibrium multi-scale procedure.
-Compared with the DBM at the Navier-Stokes level [Gan \emph{et al}., Soft Matter \textbf{11}, 5336 (2015)], the proposed model retrieves kinetic moments beyond the third-order super-Burnett level, and is accurate for weak, moderate, and strong THNE cases even when the local Knudsen number exceeds $1/3$.
+The aim of this paper is twofold: the first is to formulate and validate a multi-scale discrete Boltzmann method (DBM) based on density functional kinetic theory for thermal multiphase flow systems, ranging from continuum to transition flow regime; the second is to present some new insights into the thermo-hydrodynamic non-equilibrium (THNE) effects in the phase separation process.
+Methodologically, DBM includes three main pillars: (i) the determination of the fewest kinetic moment relations, which are required by the description of significant THNE effects beyond the realm of continuum fluid mechanics, (ii) the construction of appropriate discrete equilibrium distribution function recovering all the desired kinetic moments, (iii) the detection, description, presentation and analysis of THNE based on the moments of the non-equilibrium distribution ($f-f^{(eq)}$).
+The incorporation of appropriate additional higher-order thermodynamic kinetic moments considerably extends the DBM's capability of handling larger values of the liquid-vapor density ratio, curbing spurious currents, and ensuring mass-momentum-energy conservation.
+Compared with the DBM with only first-order THNE \citep{2015-Gan-SM-PS}, the model retrieves kinetic moments beyond the third-order super-Burnett level, and is accurate for weak, moderate, and strong THNE cases even when the local Knudsen number exceeds $1/3$.
+Physically, the ending point of the linear relation between THNE and the concerned physical parameter provides a distinct criterion to identify whether the system is near or far from equilibrium.
+Besides, the surface tension refrains the local THNE around the interface, but expands the THNE range and strengthens the THNE intensity away from the interface through interface smoothing and widening.